Mythical-Github/UnrealAutoMod/docs/faq.md

 ---

 ### <a name="q3"></a>3.
 How to kill a process at a specific time?
-You can add an entry to the process kill list, with a name, to kill with exact title match or all containing, and a specific time.
+You can add an entry to the process kill events, with a name, to kill with exact title match or all containing, and a specific time.

 ---